jkwang28/OSDFace/README.md

 ## <a name="results"></a>🔎 Results

-We achieved state-of-the-art performance on synthetic and real-world blur dataset.
+We achieved state-of-the-art performance on synthetic and real-world datasets.
 Detailed results can be found in the paper.

 <details>
 <summary>&ensp;Quantitative Comparisons (click to expand) </summary>
-<li> Results in Table 1 on synthetic dataset (CelebA-Test) from main paper.
+<li> Results in Table 1 on synthetic dataset (CelebA-Test) from the main paper.
 <p align="center">
 <img src="images/quan-celeba.png" >
 </p>
 </li>
-<li> Results in Table 2 on real-world datasets (Wider-Test, LFW-Test, WebPhoto-Test) from main paper.
+<li> Results in Table 2 on real-world datasets (Wider-Test, LFW-Test, WebPhoto-Test) from the main paper.
 <p align="center">
 <img src="images/quan-realworld.png" >
 </p>